fleetdm/fleet/handbook/customers.md

 - Is there a key date or timeframe that the customer is hoping to meet?
 If so, please post about that in #g-product with a link to the issue, so the team can discuss before committing to a time frame.
 - Have we provided a link to that issue for the customer to remind everyone of the plan, and for the sake of visibility, so other folks who weren't directly involved are up to speed?  (e.g. "Hi everyone, here's a link to the issue we discussed on today's call: […link…](https://omfgdogs.com)")

+## Production Incidents
+Production systems can fail for various reasons, and it can be frustrating to users when they do, and customer experience is significant to Fleet.
+In the event of system failure, Fleet will:
+* Investigate the problem to determine the root cause
+* Identify affected users
+* Escalate if necessary
+* Understand and remediate the problem
+* Notify impacted users of any steps they need to take (if any)
+* Conduct an incident post-mortem to determine any additional steps we need (including monitoring) to take to prevent this class of problems from happening in the future

 ## Incident Postmortems
 At Fleet, we take customer incidents very seriously.
 After working with customers to resolve issues, we will conduct an internal postmortem to determine any documentation or coding changes to prevent similar incidents from happening in the future.
 Why?
 We strive to make Fleet the best osquery management platform globally, and we sincerely believe that starts with sharing lessons learned with the community to become stronger together.